Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Additional Results

 \subsection{Impact of Sign Transport}

-In this work, we employ periodic weight transport between the foward and the feedback weights to minimize magnitude mismatch and preserve gradient direction.
+In this work, we employ periodic weight transport between the forward and the feedback weights to minimize magnitude mismatch and preserve gradient scale.
 However, this approach can also be reduced to transport solely the signs of the weights.
-In this appendix, we study the impact of sign transport on our freezing mechanism.
+In this section, we study the impact of sign transport on our freezing mechanism.
+We perform this experiment with temporally-coded networks only, since \gls{ss} and \gls{sfa} fail with rate-coded networks.

-In Figure~\ref{chap:fbp:fig:impact-phi}, we evaluate, on the VGG-11 architecture, the accuracy drop of \gls{fbp}-based methods relative to \gls{bp}, across different values of \(\Phi\).
-Each variant is introduced in the appendix as it becomes relevant to the discussion.
+In Figure~\ref{chap:fbp:fig:tc-impact-phi}, we evaluate, on the temporally-coded VGG-11 architecture, the accuracy drop of \gls{fbp}-based methods relative to \gls{bp}, across different values of \(\Phi\).
+Each variant is introduced as it becomes relevant to the discussion.
 To ensure a fair comparison in terms of computational effort, we train each \gls{fbp}-based method for the same number of epochs as \gls{bp}.
 This implies that \gls{fbp} reduces weight transport by a factor of \(\Phi\) relative to \gls{bp}.
-In this experiment, we reduce the batch size to \(32\) and adjust the initial learning rate to \(3\times10^{-5}\) (fine-tuned with gridsearch on the validation set of CIFAR-10, for \gls{bp} training).
-This setting allows us to validate our method with a different batch size and to approximate an online learning scenario, which is more relevant for on-chip training on neuromorphic hardware.
-For reference, with this setting, \gls{bp} achieved \(92.99 \pm 0.24\) on Fashion-MNIST, \(92.10 \pm 0.38\) on CIFAR-10, and \(68.36 \pm 0.47\) on CIFAR-100.
+As in Section~\ref{chap:fbp:sec:results:tc-partial-wt}, we use a batch size of \(32\) and an initial learning rate of \(3\times10^{-5}\).

 \paragraph{\textsc{fBP}} Globally, the need for frequent weight transport grows with the complexity of the task: on Fashion-MNIST, default \gls{fbp} (without partial weight transport) maintains near-optimal accuracy regardless of \(\Phi\), whereas on CIFAR-100, higher \(\Phi\) leads to larger accuracy drops.
 Compared to Section~\ref{chap:fbp:sec:results-comparison}, \(\Phi\) can be increased with small performance degradation.
 With \(\Phi=1000\), \gls{fbp} can reduce weight transport by \(1{,}000\times\) while maintaining accuracy within \(0.21\), \(1.50\), and \(2.60\)~pp of \gls{bp} on Fashion-MNIST, CIFAR-10, and CIFAR-100, respectively.
-We demonstrated in Section~\ref{chap:fbp:sec:results:partial-wt} that our partial weight transport scheme can further reduce accuracy drops under high transport reduction.
+We demonstrated in Section~\ref{chap:fbp:sec:results:tc-partial-wt} that our partial weight transport scheme can further reduce accuracy drops under high transport reduction.